dev-master-ninja/mysql-dba-scripts/README.md

 ## DISCLAIMER
 > The scripts in this repository come with **absolutely no warranty**.
 The scripts are purely designed and intended for **instructional purposes only**.
 > Any damage or loss of data when implementing these scripts is the **sole responsibility of the user of these scripts**.
+> By cloning/downloading and using this repository you agree with above notice.

 ## XAMPP